FAC-Sixteen/week7-guinea-pig-hotel/README.md

 - Time (again)
 - Getting the database to send data back to the frontend via the server
 - Understanding of which thing to use where - cookies/hashing/web storage????
+- Redirecting to a 'logged in' page via the server after password validation

 ## Cool stuff we learned

 ![learning to swim](https://media.giphy.com/media/spyqGD3KIuDkY/giphy.gif)

-- Turns out `fetch` can be used for POST as well as GET requests
+- Turns out `fetch` can be used for POST as well as GET requests - and you can use it to update the DOM
-- Sometimes saying 'enough is enough' and stopping is better than repeatedly trying at something
+- If you're using `fetch`, you can't easily redirect using the server
+- `window.location` in the DOM